FancyGrid/awesome-grid/README.md

 * [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.
 It has Polymer and AngularJS versions.
  It has both free and commercial licences.
 Free is limited on features.
 * [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
 There are many features, declarative syntax.
-Product looks out of date with old site design and functionality.
 * [RealGrid](http://www.realgrid.com/) - Professional grid library on Canvas aimed at Enterprise level but almost all documentation is written in Korean.
-* [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid, and Data Presentation Components.
+* [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid and Data Presentation Components.
 There is a .NET version.
 SpreadJS is a serious product but the documentation and samples organization is complex.

 ## Specific Libraries